abstract-theory/django-ip-shield/README.rst

 2. Modify settings.py
 ---------------------
-Add "ipshield" to your INSTALLED_APPS setting like this
+Add "ipshield" to your INSTALLED_APPS setting like this:

 .. code-block:: python